 The typical career path for an elevator installer and repairer is to finish high school and then enroll in a four-year apprenticeship program combining some classroom instruction with paid on-the-job training.

 If you want to pursue this job, you must be physically able to do the job and pass basic reading, math and mechanics exams.
+A high tolerance for stress might also help, as this line of work is featured in our article “The 25 Most Stressful Jobs in America: Is Yours on the List?”

 6. Detectives and criminal investigators